frankxm/concrete-patch-texture-classification/README.md

 ## Trained Models

-The pretrained backbones (e.g., ResNet, EfficientNet, InceptionResNetV2, etc.) were initialized with weights trained on ImageNet, and subsequently fine-tuned on our texture datasets to adapt to the specific characteristics of 3D-printed concrete layer textures.
+The pretrained backbones (Efficientformerl3, InceptionResNetV2, VGG19.) were initialized with weights trained on ImageNet, and subsequently fine-tuned on our texture datasets to adapt to the specific characteristics of 3D-printed concrete layer textures.

 Two main experimental benchmarks were constructed to evaluate the models: